Kobious7/MyWebPage/README.md

 # MyWebPage
 This project for learning Angular, .Net.

 ## Introduce: This is my Angular project, I make this project with supporting of AI - ChatGPT.
-Purpose of this project: Learing Angular and .Net.
+Purpose of this project: Learning Angular and .Net.

 ## Technology: Angular v20, .NET 8, SQL Server.